How you can get your teams to work differently and see into the future

 The TomorrowToday team travels extensively across the world every year, presenting and running programmes on every continent (no, we haven’t quite made it to Antarctica yet, but would accept an invitation if offered), to nearly 200,000 in more than 40 countries a year.
-You can see where we’ve worked here, and a full client list with testimonials as well.

 Read, watch, listen

 Make it a habit to expose your mind to content that doesn’t directly relate to your industry or even to business.
 There are thousands of great publications, blogs and websites out there to keep you up to date with what’s coming.
 Try The Economist, TED, Popular Science – or find what piques your interest amongst blogs and niche media.
 Get your team to report back on what they’ve seen and how it has helped them to think differently.

 What business will you be in and who will you need to make it work?
 For example, do you have enough “data scientists” – the ‘hot’ breed of employees who have the technology skills and a fair bit of ‘magic’ to extract competitive advantage from information?